-Students use Self Servier Banner (SSB) to register for courses during the registration period.
+Students use CUNYfirst to register for courses during the registration period.
 Some courses may be limited to specific major, pre-requisite restrictions or permission required from the instructor.
-For courses with instructor permission requirement, students should contact the Department for an overide.
+For courses with instructor permission requirement, students should contact the program or the instructor for an overide permission.

 Registration information for degree students.